Sam-Dragon/interview/star-questions.md

 4. How is serilization working in spring boot ? <br>
 A. Spring boot normally uses JSON library Jackson to serialize and deserialize the objects

-5. Default dataSource connection pool
+5. Default dataSource connection pool ? <br>
 A. Hikari connection pool with pool size of 10

-6. If we configure two urls with different path param. what will happen ? <br>
-i.e /employee/{id} & /employee/{name}
+6. If we configure two urls with different path param. what will happen ? i.e /employee/{id} & /employee/{name} <br>
 A. Application wont start as these are conflicting url's

 # Web